 His current teaching interests lie in the area of cultural geography and, in particular, in the cultural geography of nature.
-He teaches modules on Environment and Society and Culture and Landscape in the geography programme and also contributes to the Tourism programme.
+He contributes to the Politics and International Business Management programmes.

-Stuart's research interests tie in closely with his main areas of teaching and learning in cultural geography and cultural studies.
-His research for his MPhil centred on looking into the political ecology of landslides in the Basilicata region of Italy.
-He has published widely on the subject of environmental hazards and political ecology of nature.
+Stuart's research interests are in cultural geography.
+His MPhil (Econ) examined the political ecology of landslides in the Basilicata region of Italy, his PhD (Surrey) examined the making of nature in the regulation of the Thames and the Thames embankments.
+He has published widely on the political ecology of nature.